-Aquagenic wrinkling of the palms has previously been called transient reactive papulotranslucent acrokeratoderma, aquagenic palmoplantar keratoderma, aquagenic acrokeratoderma, aquagenic syringeal acrokeratoderma.
+Aquagenic wrinkling of the palms has previously been called transient reactive papulotranslucent acrokeratoderma, aquagenic palmoplantar keratoderma, aquagenic acrokeratoderma, and aquagenic syringeal acrokeratoderma.

-The cause of aquagenic wrinkling of the palms is unknown but relates to sweating.
+The cause of aquagenic wrinkling of the palms is unknown but is thought to relate to sweating.
 It may be caused by a salt imbalance in the skin cells, which results in increased water retention within these cells and increased transepidermal water loss.

-Some cases have been related to medications, such as aspirin, non-steroidal anti-inflammatories and some antibiotics, and is possibly due to drug-induced dysregulation of skin aquaporin, a protein that is responsible for water transport across the cell membrane.
+Some cases have been related to medications, such as aspirin, non-steroidal anti-inflammatories, and some antibiotics, possibly due to drug-induced dysregulation of skin aquaporin, a protein that is responsible for water transport across the cell membrane.

 What are the clinical features of aquagenic wrinkling of the palms?

-How is the diagnosis of aquagenic wrinkling of the palms made?
+How is aquagenic wrinkling of the palms diagnosed?

-The diagnosis of aquagenic wrinkling of the palms is usually made on the basis of the clinical history and physical findings.
+The diagnosis of aquagenic wrinkling of the palms is usually clinical.
 The palmar eruption can usually be readily demonstrated by exposing the hands to water for 7 minutes (‘hand in the bucket’ sign).

-A biopsy may be taken to confirm the diagnosis.
+A skin punch biopsy may be taken to confirm the diagnosis.
+Histological findings may show: